mykle1/MMM-AfterShip/README.md

 				<br><b>Example:</b> <code> parcelStatusText: ["Fout", "Mislukte bezorging","In bezorging","Afgeleverd",  "Onderweg",
                 				"Ingevoerd", "Wachtend", "Te oud"],</code> for Dutch Status texts.
 If you trust the icons you can leave all
 								(or some) of these texts empty by defining the empty string <code>""</code>.
 Just take care to specify an array of total 8 strings!
-								Default are the English texts, if you are happy with the English descriptions you may drop this item in your module-config.
+								Default are the English texts, if you are happy with the English descriptions you may leave this item out of your module-config.
 			</td>
 		</tr>
 		<tr>
 			<td><code>parcelIconColor</code></td>
 			<td>Colors of the parcel status icons in the header<br>
 				<br><b>Possible values:</b> <code>[s1,...,s8]</code>.
 Array of 8 strings.
-				<br><b>Default value:</b> <code>["red","red","blue","blue","green","green","grey","grey"]]</code>.
+				<br><b>Default value:</b> <code>["red","red","blue","blue","green","green","grey","grey"]</code>.
 8 colors.
 				<br><b>Note:</b> <code> the colors are icon colors of the Parcel Status in the same order as the texts in the option above.
 				When you are comfortable with the above mentioned colors you do not need to specify this item in the module-config.
 			</td>